Quick links (Reference to most common page sections)

 xyz.local-history

-Warning: While these extensions should install automatically, I have experience issues with them.
-Check is they if are installed, and if not them manually with the command below:
+While these extensions should install automatically, I have experience issues with them.
+Check is they if are installed, and if not them manually with the command below: In the opened container in the VS Code terminal session enter:

 code --install-extension ms-python.vscode-pylance code --install-extension ms-python.python code --install-extension ms-vscode.cpptools code --install-extension ms-vscode.cmake-tools code --install-extension ms-vscode.makefile-tools code --install-extension rust-lang.rust-analyzer code --install-extension ms-vscode.cpptools-extension-pack code --install-extension ms-python.debugpy code --install-extension xyz.local-history code --install-extension vadimcn.vscode-lldb